 (male) Opheus, Orober, ..

 (female) Oros, Orthe, ..
 Middle name pairings:

 How popular is Orpheus?

-Orpheus is not a popular first name for men and an equally uncommon surname or last name for all people.
-(1990 U.S. Census)
+Orpheus is a rare first name for men.
+Orpheus is a rare surname too for all people.
+(2000 U.S. Demographics)

 Orpheus has yet to be ranked in the list thus far.
 (Top 2000 Names, 2015)